 How we reviewed the Gabb Watch

-For our Gabb Watch review, we pitted the Gabb Watch’s specs and features against our lineup of the best kids smartwatches.
+To test the Gabb Watch's appeal, user-friendliness, and location accuracy, we asked a mom to try it out with her two kids.
+Then we pitted the Gabb Watch’s specs and features against our lineup of the best kids smartwatches.
 We also browsed Gabb Wireless’s support portal to learn more about the ins and outs of this GPS watch.
-Hands-on testing is in progress, and we’ll report back soon with new insights.
-For more information, check out the SafeWise methodology page.
+For more information about how we wrote our Gabb Watch review, check out the SafeWise methodology page.

 Related articles on SafeWise